ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 First of all we need to create our module directory.

-Here i've been using [yarn](https://yarnpkg.com), but you can adopt this tutorial for [npm](https://npmjs.com).
+Here I will use [yarn](https://yarnpkg.com), but you can adopt this tutorial for [npm](https://npmjs.com).

 Because of yarn workspaces, it makes sense to use <ins>only</ins> yarn.

 ### Create directory

-For example i made [`nuxt-chatra-module`](https://www.npmjs.com/package/nuxt-chatra-module), which integrate [chatra](https://chatra.com) tool with nuxt.
+For example I made [`nuxt-chatra-module`](https://www.npmjs.com/package/nuxt-chatra-module), which integrate [chatra](https://chatra.com) tool with nuxt.

-So i create empty directory:
+So, I create empty directory: `mkdir nuxt-chatra-module-monorepo`

-`mkdir nuxt-chatra-module-monorepo`

 Then we need to initialize yarn here:
 ```shell